maemreyo/teaching/ielts/vocabulary/boost-your-vocabulary/cam18/test-2/passage-2.md

 **Video Script Prompt**

 **Objective:**
-"To discuss the two major problems with creating a utopian AI: the 'getting started' problem of defining our own messy values, and the 'destination' problem of what we might lose."
+"To tell the story of the two 'great pitfalls' on the journey to a utopian AI: the problem of defining our own messy values, and the problem of losing our freedom to an 'ethical silicon police'."

 **Target Vocabulary:**
 "This video delves into the philosophical and practical hurdles of creating moral AI."